module.exports = defineComponent({

 As a best practice, attach the minimum set of IAM permissions necessary to perform the specific task in Pipedream.
 If your workflow only needs to perform a single API call, you should create a user and associate an IAM group / policy with permission to do only that task.
 You can create as many linked AWS accounts in Pipedream as you'd like.

-Once done, enter your access and secret key below.
+Enter your access and secret key below.